nextcloud/docker/README.md

 - Confirming that [upgrade.exclude](https://github.com/nextcloud/docker/blob/master/upgrade.exclude) contains the files and folders that should persist during installation and upgrades; or
 - Mounting storage volumes to locations outside of `/var/www/html`.

-You should note that data inside the main folder (`/var/www/html`) will be overridden/removed during installation and upgrades, unless listed in [upgrade.exclude](https://github.com/nextcloud/docker/blob/master/upgrade.exclude).
-The additional volumes officially supported are already in that list, but custom volumes will need to be added by you.
+**Data inside the main folder (`/var/www/html`) will be overridden/removed during installation and upgrades, unless listed in [upgrade.exclude](https://github.com/nextcloud/docker/blob/master/upgrade.exclude).** The additional volumes officially supported are already in that list, but custom volumes will need to be added by you.
 We suggest mounting custom storage volumes outside of `/var/www/html` and if possible read-only so that making this adjustment is unnecessary.
 If you must do so, however, you may build a custom image with a modified `/upgrade.exclude` file that incorporates your custom volume(s).

-## Using the Nextcloud command-line interface (`occ`)
+## Accessing the Nextcloud command-line interface (`occ`)

 To use the [Nextcloud command-line interface](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/occ_command.html) (aka. `occ` command):
 ```console